BramVan-Oosterhout/katacoda-scenarios/foswiki2/simpleapplication/intro.md

 1. You want to have a list of the ideas, All ideas, just the Open ones or just the Closed ones.

 Knowing Foswiki, you know that for requirement 3, you will need a topic for each idea.
-Requirement 2 needs the status information to be easily accessible and that is best achived with a formfield.
+Requirement 2 needs the status information to be easily accessible and that is best achieved with a formfield.
 Requirement 4 can be implemented with the SEARCH{ ... } macro.
 And the COMMENT{ ... } plugin macro seems convenient to capture the idea.